nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Deletes a single session from an existing recurring tuition session of a specified student from TutorBuddy.
 Spawns two recurring sessions that will span the period exclusively before and after the deleted single session.

-Format: `delete_rec_session n/STUDENT_NAME i/SESSION_INDEX d/DATE t/TIME`
+Format: `delete_rec_session n/STUDENT_NAME i/SESSION_INDEX d/DATE`

 Arguments similar to `delete_session` command except the following:
 * `DATE` should be the date of the single session to be deleted
-* `TIME` should be the time of the single session to be deleted
 <div markdown="block" class="alert alert-info">
-:information_source: Note that the <code>DATE</code> and <code>TIME</code> should be a valid session date that belongs in the specified recurring session
+:information_source: Note that the <code>DATE</code> should be fall under a valid session date that belongs in the specified recurring session range
 </div>

 Example:
-* `delete_rec_session n/John Doe i/1 d/2021-03-31 t/18:00` deletes a valid single session dated 2021-03-31 18:00
+* `delete_rec_session n/John Doe i/1 d/2021-03-31` deletes a valid single session dated 2021-03-31
 from an existing recurring session.
-This will spawn two recurring sessions that will span the period exclusively before and after 2021-03-31 18:00
+This will spawn two recurring sessions that will span the period exclusively before and after 2021-03-31

 #### 4.2.5 Fees